ruchitabaglane/2021_Spring_finals/README.md

 # Influence of Indian Politics on COVID-19 vaccination

 ## The idea behind the project
-Ideally, the number of new Covid-19 positive cases should not increase even once vaccinations are availabe, right?
+Ideally, the number of new Covid-19 positive cases should not increase once vaccinations are availabe, right?
 But that's not the case with majority nations around the globe.
 We thought of probing the matter for a particular nation, India - the current worst COVID hit nation.
-As we understand the distribution and availability of vaccinations can be attributed to various factors of the nation like politics, economics, demographics, weather, etc. Intrigued! we started out on a voyage to find what affects India particularly.
+As we understand, the distribution and availability of vaccinations can be attributed to various factors like politics, economics, demographics, weather, etc. Intrigued! we started out on a voyage to find what affects India particularly.

 ## Project Description
 Our project aims to analyze various factors affecting provision of Covid-19 vaccination in India.
 We intend to find the correlation between political lean and vaccine distribution across states in India.
 Further, we aim to find how vaccination drives affect the number of tests conducted and number of people testing positive from a nation’s perspective.
 Finally, we seek to explore if a state with manufacturing unit of the vaccine gets a preferential vaccine distribution.